Situation in Ukraine

 Hope for a change

-Now, the Ukrainian LGBTI-community is looking to Europe and places its hopes in the association with the European Union.
+Now, the Ukrainian LGBTI*-community is looking to Europe and places its hopes in the association with the European Union.
 Already in 2013, the Ukrainian government, under the former presidency of Viktor Yanukovych, followed a quite promising way to European legislation, but then moved unexpectedly towards Russia.
 The second Ukrainian Revolution has its origin there.
 As a result of this period, politics even had to deal with an anti-discrimination law as part of the liberalisation of the Visa-regime with the European Union.
 And KyivPride was held peacefully in 2013 – a historic success.
 Kyiv’s twin sister Munich was part of it.
-In 2015, Petro Poroshenko, Ukraine’s president, spoke out for KyivPride to be protected.
-It was held – another historic step – but violent clashes between nationalists and the police after the demonstration proved that there’s little support for LGBTI-rights in Ukrainian society.
+In 2015, Petro Poroshenko, then Ukraine’s president, spoke out for KyivPride to be protected.
+It was held – another historic step – but violent clashes between nationalists and the police after the demonstration proved that there’s little support for LGBTI*-rights in Ukrainian society.
 After long discussions, the parliament finally adopted the anti-discrimination law as required by the EU in November 2015.
 The most controversial law paved the way for visa-free travel.

-So things are finally improving, sind 2016 KyivPride is a huge success with thousands of participants marching peacefully in the very centre of the capital and protected by police.
+So things are finally improving, since 2016 KyivPride is a huge success with thousands of participants marching peacefully in the very centre of the capital and protected by police.
 In 2016, the government changed the legislation for trans*people which makes it easier for them to get new papers after a successful transition.
-By 2020, so says the governmental action plan, Ukraine could see its first ever same-sex marriages, but this is, of course, only a plan.
-Now reforms are stuck.
-But let’s hope for the best!
+By 2020, so says the former governmental action plan, Ukraine could see its first ever same-sex marriages, but this is, of course, only a plan.
+Reforms are stuck and Ukraine’s new president, Volodymyr Zelensky, does not push them.
+He’s fine with saying: Let LGBTI in peace.
+But that’s it!